edijavi/HTML-Assignments/README.md

         ```html
         <h1>Homepage</h1>
     6. Create another HTML file named about.html
-    7. Back in the index page, add the following anchor element below the <h1>
+    7. Back in the index page, add the following anchor element below the
-    element:
+        ```html
+        <h1> element
         ```html
         <a href=”https://theuselessweb.com/”>click me</a>
         <a href="about.html">About</a>